Deployment

 - ☑ Database backups — Automated daily backups with point-in-time recovery

-- ☑ Monitoring — Prometheus metrics scraped, Grafana dashboards configured
+- ☑ Monitoring — Prometheus metrics scraped, Grafana dashboards

 - ☑ Log aggregation — Centralized logging (Loki, CloudWatch, Datadog)